lguibr/tri2/out.md

         """Calculates the height of occupied cells in each column.""" heights = [0] * self.cols
         for c in range(self.cols):
-            for r in range(self.rows - 1, -1, -1):
+            for r in range(self.rows - 1, -1, -1):  # Iterate from top down
-                # Check bounds before accessing triangles
-                if 0 <= r < len(self.triangles) and 0 <= c < len(self.triangles[r]):
-                    tri = self.triangles[r][c]
+                triangle = self.triangles[r][c]
-                    # Check if the cell is occupied and not a death cell
-                    if tri.is_occupied and not tri.is_death:
+                if triangle.is_occupied and not triangle.is_death:
                     heights[c] = r + 1  # Height is row index + 1
                     break  # Found highest occupied cell in this column return heights

     def get_max_height(self) -> int:
-        """Calculates the maximum height across all columns.""" heights = self.get_column_heights()
+        """Returns the maximum height across all columns.""" heights = self.get_column_heights()
         return max(heights) if heights else 0

     def get_bumpiness(self) -> int:
-        """Calculates the sum of absolute height differences between adjacent columns.""" heights = self.get_column_heights()
+        """Calculates the total absolute difference between adjacent column heights.""" heights = self.get_column_heights()
         bumpiness = 0
         for i in range(len(heights) - 1):